 The doomed space debris was first reported by Bill Gray, an astronomer running Project Pluto.
-In his blogpost, Gray first claimed that the debris is from billionaire Elon Musk owned SpaceX rocket.
+In his blog post, Gray first claimed that the debris is from billionaire Elon Musk-owned SpaceX rocket.

-But later Gray predicted that the object is a leftover piece of a Chinese rocket, specifically a Long March 3C that launched China’s Chang’e 5-T1 mission to the Moon.
+But later, Gray predicted that the object is a leftover piece of a Chinese rocket, specifically a Long March 3C that launched China’s Chang’e 5-T1 mission to the Moon.

 “According to China’s monitoring, the upper stage of the rocket related to the Chang’e-5 mission entered into Earth’s atmosphere and completely burned up,” Foreign Ministry spokesperson Wang Wenbin was quoted as saying during a press conference.

-Most evidence point the debris to be from Chang’e 5-T1 mission.
+Most evidence point to the debris be from Chang’e 5-T1 mission.

 “We now have good evidence that it is actually 2014-065B, the booster for the Chang’e 5-T1 lunar mission.
-It will, however, still hit the moon within a few kilometres of the predicted spot on March 4, 2022 at 12:25 UTC, within a few seconds of the predicted time,” Gray wrote in a new blog post, last week.
+It will, however, still hit the moon within a few kilometres of the predicted spot on March 4, 2022 at 12:25 UTC, within a few seconds of the predicted time,” Gray wrote in a new blog post last week.

-Chang’e 5-T1 lunar mission tested out technology needed to bring samples back from the Moon in 2014.
+Chang’e 5-T1 lunar mission tested out the technology needed to bring samples back from the Moon in 2014.